The most considerable challenges presented to a feed are the variations caused by

-Said in an applied way: if you have an enclosed (a balloon) volume V1 of gas at a surrounding pressure P1 and you decrease the surrounding pressure to P2 then, the volume will increase to V2 proportionally
+Said in an applied way: if you have a volume V1 of gas in an enclosed, elastic container (a balloon) surrounded by a pressure P1 and you decrease the surrounding pressure to P2 then, the volume inside the balloon will increase to V2 proportionally

 P1 × V1 = P2 ↓ × V2 ↑ … if one goes down the other has to go up in order to keep the product constant.

 In diagram 1 I show the above applied to fountain pen conditions.
 Here the volume is enclosed in a solid container (cartridge or tank).
-For the ambient pressure variation to have an effect on the enclosed volume the enclosure needs an opening, which also serves as an overflow.
+For the ambient pressure variation to have an effect on the enclosed volume the enclosure needs an opening, which, in the test also serves as an overflow.

-Now we have the volumes before and after the ambient pressure reduction … and the volume, which must be absorbed by the capillary slits in the feed.
-VFeed is not drawn proportionally!
+Now we have the volumes Vbefore and Vafter – after the ambient pressure reduction – and the volume, which must be absorbed by the capillary slits in the feed, VFeed which is not drawn proportionally!

 Vafter – Vbefore = VFeed

-I wanted to find out if it mattered to the fountain pen whether the volume change had been caused by a change in temperature or pressure.
+I wanted to find out if it mattered to the fountain pen whether the air volume change in the reservoir had been caused by a change in temperature or ambient air pressure.
 I did this by:

-… and vary the temperature.
+… and varying the temperature.
 Jacques Charles (1787) found for gaseous substances the ratios

 P1 ÷ T1 = P2 ÷ T2

-And leading from this that P ÷ T = constant
+And from this it follows that P ÷ T = constant

 Meaning: at constant volume (when the volume is firmly enclosed), the ratio between pressure and temperature of one condition C1 equals the ratio of another pressure and temperature of another condition C2.